 Like any financial decision, you should weigh up the pros and cons of having a guarantor for your car finance.

-This depends on your circumstances.
-Those with bad credit can still often get car finance, but they may find it a struggle to get accepted or get the terms they want.
+If you have good credit or think you have a good chance of acceptance, you can apply for car finance without using a guarantor.
+So it depends on your circumstances.
+Those with bad credit can still get car finance, but they may struggle to get accepted or get the terms they want.

 For young drivers, your age could be against you, especially if you haven’t had a chance to build up a credit history or you don’t have regular employment yet.